alpha-yadav/DSA/readme.md

 This is a very basic example, but it demonstrates a fundamental algorithm.
 As you progress, you'll tackle more complex and sophisticated algorithms.
 Remember to be patient, persistent, and enjoy the learning process!

+#  A sample algorithmic problem
+Here are a few algorithmic problems with varying difficulty levels, along with explanations to help you understand them:

+**1. Two Sum (Easy):**

+* **Problem:** Given an array of integers `nums` and an integer `target`, return *indices of the two numbers such that they add up to `target`*.
+You may assume that each input would have **exactly one solution**, and you may not use the *same* element twice.
+You can return the answer in any order.
+* **Example:**
+    * `nums = [2,7,11,15], target = 9`  Output: `[0,1]` (because 2 + 7 = 9)
+    * `nums = [3,2,4], target = 6` Output: `[1,2]` (because 2 + 4 = 6)
+* **Solution Approach:**  A brute-force approach would involve nested loops, checking every pair of numbers.
+A more efficient approach uses a hash table (dictionary in Python) to store numbers and their indices.
+This allows for O(n) time complexity.

+**2. Reverse a Linked List (Medium):**

+* **Problem:** Given the `head` of a singly linked list, reverse the list, and return *the reversed list*.
+* **Example:**
+    * Input: `1->2->3->4->5` Output: `5->4->3->2->1`
+* **Solution Approach:**  This problem can be solved iteratively or recursively.
+The iterative approach involves using three pointers (current, previous, next) to traverse the list and update the pointers to reverse the links.
+The recursive approach involves recursively reversing the rest of the list and then attaching the current node to the end of the reversed list.

+**3. Longest Palindromic Substring (Medium/Hard):**

+* **Problem:** Given a string `s`, return *the longest palindromic substring* in `s`.
+* **Example:**
+    * Input: `babad` Output: `"bab"` or `"aba"` (both are valid)
+    * Input: `cbbd` Output: `"bb"`
+* **Solution Approach:**  Several approaches exist, including expanding around the center (checking for odd and even length palindromes) and dynamic programming.
+The expanding around the center approach is generally considered more intuitive, while dynamic programming offers a more systematic, albeit potentially less efficient in space, solution.

+**4. Graph Traversal (Medium/Hard - depends on specifics):**

+* **Problem:** Given a graph (represented as an adjacency list or matrix), perform a Depth-First Search (DFS) or Breadth-First Search (BFS) traversal.
+This often forms the basis of many other graph algorithms.
+Specific problems might involve finding shortest paths, detecting cycles, or topological sorting.
+* **Example:**  A problem might ask you to find all reachable nodes from a given starting node using BFS.
+* **Solution Approach:** DFS uses a stack (implicitly through recursion or explicitly) while BFS uses a queue.
+Both involve systematically visiting nodes and marking them as visited to avoid cycles.

+These problems demonstrate a range of difficulty and algorithmic techniques.
+Choosing the right algorithm and data structure is crucial for efficient problem-solving.
+Try working through these problems; understanding their solutions will significantly improve your algorithmic thinking.
+You can find many more problems on platforms like LeetCode, HackerRank, and Codewars.